-All students are required to participate in the Smart Core curriculum unless their parents or guardians, or the students if they are 18 years of age or older, sign an Informed Consent Form to not participate1.
+All students are required to participate in the Smart Core curriculum unless their parents or guardians, or the students if they are 18 years of age or older, sign a Smart Core Waiver Form to not participate.
+While Smart Core is the default option, both a Smart Core Informed Consent Form and a Smart Core Waiver Form will be sent home with students prior to their enrolling in seventh grade, or when a 7-12 grade student enrolls in the district for the first time and there is not a signed form in the student's permanent record.
+Parents must sign one of the forms and return it to the school so it can be placed in the students' permanent records.
+This policy is to be included in student handbooks for grades 6-12 and both students and parents must sign an acknowledgement they have received the policy.
 Those students not participating in the Smart Core curriculum will be required to fulfill the Core curriculum or the requirements of their IEP (when applicable) to be eligible for graduation.
-The signed Informed Consent Form shall be attached to the student's permanent transcript.
-Informed Consent Forms are required to be signed prior to registering for seventh grade classes, or if enrolling in the district for seventh through twelfth grade classes.2 Counseling by trained personnel shall be available to students and their parents or legal guardians prior to the time they are required to sign the consent forms.
+Counseling by trained personnel shall be available to students and their parents or legal guardians prior to the time they are required to sign the consent forms.

 While there are similarities between the two curriculums, following the Core curriculum may not qualify students for some scholarships and admission to certain colleges could be jeopardized.
-Students initially choosing the Core curriculum may subsequently change to the Smart Core curriculum providing they would be able to complete the required course of study by the end of their senior year.3 Students wishing to change their choice of curriculums must consult with their counselor to determine the feasibility of changing.
+Students initially choosing the Core curriculum may subsequently change to the Smart Core curriculum providing they would be able to complete the required course of study by the end of their senior year.2 Students wishing to change their choice of curriculums must consult with their counselor to determine the feasibility of changing.

-This policy, the Smart Core curriculum, and the courses necessary for graduation shall be reviewed by staff, students, and parents at least every other year4 to determine if changes need to be made to better serve the needs of the district's students.
+This policy, the Smart Core curriculum, and the courses necessary for graduation shall be reviewed by staff, students, and parents at least every other year3 to determine if changes need to be made to better serve the needs of the district's students.
 The superintendent, or his/her designee, shall select the composition of the review panel.

 Sufficient information relating to Smart Core and the district's graduation requirements shall be communicated to parents and students to ensure their informed understanding of each.
-This may be accomplished through any or all of the following means.5
+This may be accomplished through any or all of the following means.4

-- Inclusion in the student handbook6 of the Smart Core curriculum and graduation requirements; - Discussion of the Smart Core curriculum and graduation requirements at the school's annual public meeting, PTA meetings, or a meeting held specifically for the purpose of informing the public on this matter; - Discussions held by the school's counselors with students and their parents; and/or - Distribution of a newsletter(s) to parents or guardians of the district's students.
+- Inclusion in the student handbook of the Smart Core curriculum and graduation requirements; - Discussion of the Smart Core curriculum and graduation requirements at the school's annual public meeting, PTA meetings, or a meeting held specifically for the purpose of informing the public on this matter; - Discussions held by the school's counselors with students and their parents; and/or - Distribution of a newsletter(s) to parents or guardians of the district's students.

-The first year of this policy's implementation all employees required to be licensed as a condition of their employment shall receive training regarding this policy so that they will be able to help successfully implement it.
-In subsequent years, administrators, or their designees, shall train newly hired employees, required to be licensed as a condition of their employment, regarding this policy.
-The district's annual professional development shall include the training required by this paragraph.
+Administrators, or their designees, shall train newly hired employees, required to be licensed as a condition of their employment, regarding this policy.
+The district's annual professional development shall include the training required by this paragraph.5